 I would now like to bring to the attention of this House, the retirement of the former Editor of Debates, Mr Isaac Solomona.
-May I, on behalf of Parliament extend our best wishes to the former Editor of Debates, Mr Isaac Solomona on his retirement from Parliamentary Services in December 2018.
-Kia Manuia Isaac, and without doubt we will continue to see your presence in Parliament considering your wealth of experiences with Parliamentary work.
+May I on behalf of Parliament extend our best wishes to the former Editor of Debates, Mr Isaac Solomona on his retirement from Parliamentary Services in December 2018.
+Kia Manuia Isaac and without a doubt we will continue to see your presence in Parliament considering your wealth of experiences with Parliamentary work.

-May I also congratulate Parliament's new Editor of Debates, Tai Manavaroa who has been working for the Parliamentary Services for over 20 years.
-Congratulations Tai, I know you can do well because we both come from the same island of Akatokamanava.
-Lastly, may I also congratulate the new appointed Ombudsman of the Cook Islands, Mr Nono Tearea who was sworn in Parliament last month, 29 March, congratulations Papa Nono.
+May I also congratulate Parliament's new Editor of Debates Tai Manavaroa who has been working for the Parliamentary Services for over 20 years.
+Congratulations Tai I know you can do well because we both come from the same island of Akatokamanava.